zabbix/zabbix/src/go/plugins/oracle/README.md

       END;
       ```

-  4. Grant execute privilege on the created pipelined table function to Zabbix monitoring user:
+  4. Grant the Zabbix monitoring user the Execute privilege on the created pipelined table function:

       ```sql
       GRANT EXECUTE ON zbx_mon_restore_point TO c##zabbix_mon;
       ```

-  5. Replace monitoring user `V$RESTORE_POINT` view with `SYS` user function (in this example `SYS` user is used to create DB types and function) and finally revoke the `SELECT_CATALOG_ROLE`.
+  5. Replace the monitoring user `V$RESTORE_POINT` view with the `SYS` user function (in this example, the `SYS` user is used to create DB types and function), and finally, revoke the `SELECT_CATALOG_ROLE`.

       ```sql
       CREATE OR REPLACE VIEW c##zabbix_mon.V$RESTORE_POINT AS SELECT * FROM TABLE(SYS.zbx_mon_restore_point);
       REVOKE SELECT_CATALOG_ROLE FROM c##zabbix_mon;
       ```

-  > Note, that in these examples, monitoring user is named `c##zabbix_mon` and system user - `SYS`.
-Change example usernames to ones that suit your environment.
+  > Note that in these examples, the monitoring user is named `c##zabbix_mon` and the system user - `SYS`.
+Change these example usernames to ones that are appropriate for your environment.

-  If this workaround does not suit you, there are more options available, such as __materialized views__, but look out for data refresh as `V$RESTORE_POINT` is a dynamic performance view.
+  If this workaround does not work for you, there are more options available, such as __materialized views__, but look out for data refresh as `V$RESTORE_POINT` is a dynamic performance view.

 3. Make sure a TNS Listener and an Oracle instance are available for the connection.